top of page

 And yet your doctor tells you, “Your labs are normal.
 This is just part of aging.”

-Then this post is for YOU.
+Then this post (and quiet space) is for YOU.

-The Women I Serve (Maybe It’s You)
+The Women I Serve (Maybe It’s even You)

 I work with women in midlife who are going through perimenopause and feel dismissed by the healthcare system… isolated in their experience… and longing to feel like themselves again.